 Star journalist and part of the team that brought the revelations of former US National Security Agency contractor Edward Snowden to the world, the Brazilian-based American writer Glenn Greenwald received the Siebenpfeiffer Prize for journalism in Germany last week.
 Both Greenwald and Snowden were praised by Vice Chancellor Sigmar Gabriel, who allegedly shared a revelation of his own with the journalist on the sidelines of the event.

-, an online publication he could-founded, Gabriel explained the reason Snowden wouldn't be receiving asylum in Germany.
+According to Greenwald's report in The Intercept, an online publication he could-founded, Gabriel explained the reason Snowden wouldn't be receiving asylum in Germany.

 "They told us they would stop notifying us of plots and other intelligence matters," Gabriel, who is also minister of economic affairs and energy as well as the head of the Social Democratic Party, is quoted as saying in the article.